-During this time, Professor McCormac has overseen a significant improvement in Stirling’s research and international presence and led the regeneration and development of the University estate.
+During this time, he has overseen a significant improvement in Stirling’s research and international presence and led the regeneration and development of the University estate.
 Building on the organisational values, which are typified by the phrase ‘a place where ability not background is valued’, he has led the transformation of the student experience, enhanced the global reputation of the University and greatly extended the University’s reach, relevance and connectivity.

-The University’s internationally renowned research was recognised in 2014 with a Queen’s Anniversary Prize for its work on social marketing.
-The emphasis on sport and in particular, the development of high-quality coaching and infrastructure have helped student athletes win medals at Olympic and Commonwealth Games and World Championships.
+The University’s internationally renowned research has been recognised with a Queen’s Anniversary Prize on two occasions; for its work on social marketing (2014) and aquaculture (2019).
 In social sciences, support for dementia research continues to inform policy change globally and has resulted in partnerships with commercial companies.

 Fellowships, Boards and Committees

 - Fellow – Royal Society of Edinburgh (FRSE)

 - Fellow Royal Society of Arts, Commerce and Manufacturers (FRSA)